-Amanda Hoffman-Hall earned her PhD in Geographical Sciences at the University of Maryland College Park in 2020.
-She works as the Geographical Sciences Director of Undergraduate Studies while also instructing GEOG212: Career Planning, GEOG201: Geography of Environmental Systems, and GEOG306: Quantitative Methods.
-Her research focuses on algorithm development for satellite mapping of land cover and land use change, spatial epidemiology and prediction of infectious disease risk, and population and human settlement mapping.
-She is passionate about undergraduate education and ensuring that every Geographical Sciences major achieves a fulfilling post-graduate career.
+Amanda Hoffman-Hall serves as the Geographical Sciences Director of Undergraduate Studies while also instructing GEOG212: Career Planning, GEOG201: Geography of Environmental Systems, GEOG306: Quantitative Methods, and GEOG441: The Coastal Ocean.
+Dr. Hoffman-Hall earned her PhD in Geographical Sciences at the University of Maryland College Park in 2020.
+Her research focuses on spatial epidemiology and prediction of infectious disease risk, environmental health, algorithm development for satellite mapping of land cover and land-use change, and population and human settlement mapping.
+She is passionate about environmental justice, undergraduate education, and ensuring that every Geographical Sciences major achieves a fulfilling post-graduate career.

 Amanda received her Bachelor of Science degree in Geography from the University of Oklahoma, where she was a coxswain for the Women's D1 Rowing Team.
-In her spare time, she enjoys cheering on the Washington Nationals & Oklahoma Sooners, attending concerts, attempting not to pass out while doing CrossFit, and traveling with her children and husband.
+In her spare time, she enjoys cheering on the Washington Nationals & Oklahoma Sooners, attending concerts, olympic weightlifting, and traveling with her children and husband.

 Bergen, K., Loboda, T., Sun, G., Newell, J., Kharuk, V., Hitztaler, S., Johnson, T., Hoffman-Hall, A., Ouyang, W., Park, K., Fort, C. (2020).
 Long-term trends in anthropogenic land use in Siberia and the Russian Far East: A case study synthesis from Landsat.
 Environmental Research Letters, 15, 105007. https://doi.org/10.1088/1748-9326/ab98b7